As of January 1, 2013, you will be asked to show one of the following Photo IDs at your polling place:

 - Sign an affidavit stating why you could not obtain a Photo ID

-- Cast a provisional ballot that will be counted unless the Pickens County Registration & Elections Commission has reason to believe your affidavit is false.
+- Cast a provisional ballot that will be counted unless the Board has reason to believe your affidavit is false

-If you do NOT have Photo ID and do NOT have a reasonable impediment to obtaining one, or you simply forgot to bring it with you to the polls, you may still vote a paper provisional ballot.
-However, for your vote to be counted, you must provide one of the Photo IDs to the Pickens County Registration & Elections Commission prior to certification of the election (usually Thursday or Friday after the election).
+If you do not have Photo ID and do not have a reasonable impediment to obtaining one, or you simply forgot to bring it with you to the polls, you may still vote a paper provisional ballot.
+However, for your vote to be counted, you must provide one of the Photo IDs to the Elections Office prior to certification of the election.